This site use cookies

 Angiogenesis and mRNA splicing-related diseases constitute a large and growing market opportunity

-With changing population demographics, the incidence of both diabetes and age related macular oedema is increasing and new improved therapies are required to treat the neovascular changes at the back of the eye.
+With changing population demographics, the incidence of both diabetes is increasing and new improved therapies are required to treat the neovascular changes at the back of the eye.

-Current therapies for both conditions requires intraocular injection of large molecules, so the market for Exonate’s small molecules as topical eye drop administration is compelling.
+Current therapies for diabetic eye disease require intraocular injection of large molecules.
+A vast majority of early-stage diabetic retinopathy patients are not treated, in a watch-and-wait pattern until their disease deteriorates, and an invasive solution is not adequate, so the market for Exonate’s small molecules as topical eye drop administration is compelling

-The global cost of visual impairment due to age-related macular degeneration - Exonate’s first therapeutic target area of ophthalmology – is $343 billion, including $255 billion in direct health care costs and is the most invested in area of ophthalmology by venture capitalists.
+The global cost of visual impairment due to diabetic retinopathy - Exonate’s first therapeutic target area in ophthalmology – is $129 billion, and is one of the most invested in area of ophthalmology by venture capitalists.

 Finance